Melbourne Community Gardens and Compost Hubs

 Assist in Environmental Protection: Even one small action makes a difference.

-To sum up, primary school students aware of an educational task improve their academic achievement and motivation.
+To sum up, primary school students who are aware of an educational task improve their academic achievement and motivation.
 The combination of a personal approach and clear educational tasks will make the learning process fun and fruitful, while meeting individual expectations.

 GreenOz Gardening is the answer to your community gardening questions and will have your back every step of the way.
 Contact GreenOz Gardening